yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 ~104.7% = 110% / 105%
 ~91.67% = 110% / 120%
 ```
 The depreciation ratio (1 + rate) is always greater than 100%, as all property depreciates.
-Substituting obtains:
 ```
 depreciation-ratio > 100%
 interest-ratio = depreciation-ratio * growth-ratio